mcc-us/ea/_questions/q-40questions-filing-status.md

 Alexander is married but has lived apart from his wife, Angela, for two years.
 He is not legally separated or divorced from his wife.
 Angela refuses to file jointly with him.
 Alexander pays all the costs of keeping up his home for himself and his dependent 14-year-old son, who lives with him.
 Does his marital status prevent him from using the Head of Household filing status?

-A. No, he may file as head of household. correct
+A. No, he may file as head of household.
 B. Yes, he may file only as MFS or MFJ.
 C. He may not file as head of household, but he can file Single.
 D. He can only file MFS.